 The American Association of Orthodontists recommends that children between the ages of seven and nine should be evaluated by an orthodontist.
-There are times when an early developmental treatment is indicated to correct situations before they become major problems.
-Examples include kids who have a problem sucking their thumb or kids who have a narrow jaw and need a palatal expander to avoid crowing when permanent teeth come in.
+There are times when early developmental treatment is indicated to correct situations before they become major problems.
+Examples include kids who have a problem sucking their thumb or kids who have a narrow jaw and need a palatal expander to avoid crowing when permanent teeth eventually show up.

-When you come for a complimentary consultation to Shirck Orthodontics, Dr. Shirck will count the number of baby teeth your child has, complete an oral exam and determine the optimal time that your child will be ready for braces.
+When you come in for a complimentary consultation at Shirck Orthodontics, Dr. Shirck will count the number of baby teeth your child has, complete an oral exam and determine the optimal time that your child will be ready for braces.

 When To Bring Your Child In for an Orthodontic Evaluation